AILAB-bh/cocohelper/doc/src/contributing.md

 > Once the pull request is approved, a team member will take care of merging.

 ## Setup environment:
-Setting up your development environment requires you to fork the COCO Helper repository, clone the repository, install the dependencies, and execute the setup file.
+Setting up your development environment requires you to fork the COCOHelper repository, clone the repository, install the dependencies, and execute the setup file.
 You can do it as: